ADK 46: Mount Redfield

 May 29, 2021 | Near Newcomb, NY

 The background: After what seemed like a never-ending winter, I was eager to be back in the North Country and kick off my Adirondack hiking season Memorial Day weekend!
-Ely, Lauren, and I had discussed selecting one (or a few) of the 46 High Peaks as a day hike over the weekend; we settled on attempting Mount Redfield and Cliff Mountain.
-Ely and I both needed these for our 46-ers, so it made sense to start off the season working towards our goal.
+My hiking partners and I had discussed selecting one (or a few) of the 46 High Peaks as a day hike over the weekend; we settled on attempting Mount Redfield and Cliff Mountain.
+Two of us needed these for our 46-ers, so it made sense to start off the season working towards our goal.
 We were aware this was going to be a mentally and physically challenging day since it is tucked in a remote section of the High Peaks Wilderness - but we couldn’t wait to be back out there!
 In true ADK fashion, the weather forecast changed about ten times leading up to the day of our hike – read on below to find out what we were in for that day! (hint: we were sunburnt!)

 (Spoiler alert: we only had time for Redfield this trip, so the below focuses on that.
 Note that adding Cliff = more mileage to what is listed below.)